tire-fire/tirefire.org/content/posts/fedora-practice.md

 The theme is *Mr. Robot*, but really it's just based on a short scene from Season 3 Episode 5 titled *eps3.4_runtime-error.r00*, and only loosely takes influence.
 Knowing Mr. Robot won't give any advantage, and doing this image won't spoil any of Mr. Robot.

 ## Getting started
 The image should automatically log in.
 The username and passwords are in the readme file.
-If you lock yourself out, please reextract and start over.
+If you lock yourself out, please re-extract and start over.

 ## Forensics Questions
 There are a lot more forensics questions than most images.
 I felt like students don't get enough direction, so virtually every finding in the image gets a hint from a forensics question.
 As you answer the questions, you'll find references to a T number, these correspond to the data found in the MITRE ATT&CK framework at https://attack.mitre.org/matrices/.